Flotomate/product_docs/source/knowledge-management/authoring-an-article-faq.rst

     b. **Visibility**: This is a required field in the sense that it can’t be left empty.
-You get three visibility options; you have to select
+You get two visibility options; you have to select
        one:

         .. _kbf-6: